 FEVZI ÇAKMAK STREET

 The same as in all other Turkish cities, important and centrally located streets are full of shops and restaurants.
-Even you don’t intend to buy anything, it’s still very interesting to see the variety of goods on offer.
+Even if you don’t intend to buy anything, it’s still very interesting to see the variety of goods on offer.

-At the end of Fevzi Çakmak Street, you arrive to the Osman Gazi Monument.
+At the end of Fevzi Çakmak street, you will arrive to the Osman Gazi Monument.
 Osman Gazi is probably the most important figure in the Ottoman history.
-He was the first sultan of the Ottoman Empire and in Turkish, the name of the empire is – Osmanlı İmparatorluğu.
+He was the first sultan of the Ottoman Empire and in Turkish the name of the empire is – Osmanlı İmparatorluğu.
 Osmanlı comes from Osman’s name.

 That day when I arrived to Bursa, there was a political rally and streets and buildings were decorated with red Turkish flags.

 I was surprised when I saw the Saraybosna Kardeşlik Fountain in the middle of Demokrasi Square.
-The fountain is exactly the same as the fountain in Sarajevo and there is the identical copy in Belgrade.
+The fountain is exactly the same as the fountain in Sarajevo and there is also the identical copy in Belgrade.

-From Demokrasi Square you arrive to the Bazaar Quarter and the historical centre.
+From Demokrasi Square, you arrive to the Bazaar Quarter and the historical centre.
 In my opinion, that part of Bursa is magical.
 Basically, the whole historical area is preserved and most likely it is the same as it was at the time of construction.

-It is a rather big area, so you can spend a lot of time strolling around and looking for bargains.
+It’s a rather big area, so you can spend a lot of time strolling around and looking for bargains.
 The choice and the quantity of goods on offer is mesmerising.

 The monumental Grand Mosque, or Ulu Camii in Turkish, is certainly Bursa’s most famous historical site.
-Constructed in 1399 by Sultan Bayezid I, it dominates the historical area.
+Constructed in 1399, by Sultan Bayezid I, it dominates the historical area.

 The fountain is dedicated to Derviş Mehmed Zillî or, as he was better known, Evliya Çelebi.
-He was the 17th century Ottoman explorer who travelled across the Ottoman Empire and nearby countries for 40 years.
+He was the 17th century Ottoman explorer who travelled across the Ottoman Empire and the nearby countries for 40 years.
 He recorded his travels in his book Seyahatnâme.
-Something similar to what I do on My Forever Travel.
+Something similar to what I do in My Forever Travel.

 Çelebi was an honorific title in the Ottoman times and it means gentleman.

-Not far from the town hall there is the Atatürk Monument.
+Not far from the town hall, there is the Atatürk Monument.

 Also in the vicinity, you will see the Heykel Clock Tower.

-FRUIT AND VEGETABLE MARKET
+THE FRUIT AND VEGETABLE MARKET

-Also, it was all very affordable and you can see prices in a photo below, from July 2019.
+Additionally, it was all very affordable, you can see the prices in the photo below, from July 2019.
 It would be interesting to go back there in the future, to see if prices are still the same.
-But, I believe they will be higher as currently Turkey has a lot of economic problems, including the weak currency and high inflation.
+But, I believe that they will be higher, because Turkey currently has a lot of economic problems, including a weak currency and high inflation.

 FOOD IN BURSA

 Below, you can see three restaurants where I had dinner in my three evenings in Bursa.
 All of them were very good and cheap.
 Eating food in Turkey is not a problem, the food is good and if you go where the locals go, it’s guaranteed that you will eat well.

-Well, finding places where to eat in Bursa wasn’t really a problem.
-First of all, in nearly 3 days that I spent there, I was the only foreign tourist around.
-Actually, the third day I saw several foreign tourists, but not more.
-That was good and bad at the same time, good and bad.
+Well, finding a place where to eat in Bursa wasn’t really a problem.
+First of all, in 3 days that I spent there, I was the only foreign tourist around.
+Actually, the third day I saw several foreign looking people, but not more than that.
+It was, at the same time, good and bad.

-I know, just because I haven’t seen foreigners when I was there, it doesn’t mean that foreign tourist don’t visit Bursa, far from that.
-But three days that I spent there, in what should be the high tourist season, could say something about Bursa’s popularity.
+I know, just because I didn’t see foreigners when I was there, it doesn’t mean that they don’t visit Bursa, far from that.
+But, three days that I spent there, in what should be the peak tourist season, could say something about Bursa’s popularity (or neglect).